swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

     also be indicated in the Signature Service metadata record using the `AuthnRequestsSigned` attribute (see [section 2.1.4](#signature-service)).

-If the receiving Identity Provider has declared that it wishes to receive principal selection information about the signer (see [section 5.3.3](#principal-selection)), and the Signature Service has received any of the requested attribute values in the `Signer` element of the `SignRequest` (\[[EidDSS](#eiddss)\]), the Signature Service SHOULD include those attribute values in a `<psc:PrincipalSelection>` extension of the authentication request.
+If the receiving Identity Provider has declared that it wishes to receive principal selection information about the signer (see [section 5.3.3](#principal-selection)), and the Signature Service has received any of the requested attribute values in the `Signer` element of the `SignRequest` (\[[SC.DSS.Ext](#sc-dss-ext)\]), the Signature Service SHOULD include those attribute values in a `<psc:PrincipalSelection>` extension of the authentication request.

 It is RECOMMENDED that the `<saml2p:Scoping>` element containing a `<saml2p:RequesterID>` element holding the entityID of the Service Requestor is included in `<saml2p:AuthnRequest>` messages generated by a Signature Service.